Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: Introduction

-The goal of this paper is to present the FPE for an inhomogeneous medium with a non-constant diffusion coefficient within a position-dependent mass scenario \cite{vonRoss-1983, CostaFilho-Almeida-Farias-AndradeJr-2011, CostaFilho-Alencar-Skagerstam-AndradeJr-2013, Costa-Borges-2014, Costa-Borges-2018, Nascimento-Ferreira-Aguiar-Guedes-CostaFilho-2018} using a nonextensive $q$-algebra \cite{Nivanen-Mehaute-Wang-2003,Borges-2004}, in which $q$ stands for a real and continuous deformation parameter of the statistics.
-As a consequence, we find an equivalence between the FPE in an inhomogeneous medium and a $q$-deformed FPE with a constant mass and diffusion coefficient.
-The solutions exhibit an asymmetric spatial distribution that corresponds physically to the inhomogeneity of the medium.
-We present a generalized version of the theorem $H$ where the deformed entropy is the Boltzmann one plus an additional term associated to the inhomogeneity of the medium.
+The goal of this paper is to present the FPE for an inhomogeneous medium with a variable diffusion coefficient within the position-dependent mass scenario \cite{CostaFilho-Almeida-Farias-AndradeJr-2011, CostaFilho-Alencar-Skagerstam-AndradeJr-2013, Costa-Borges-2014, Costa-Borges-2018, Costa-Gomez-2018}, by means of a generalized deformed derivative, where the deformation of the space univocally determines the mass as well as the dumping and the diffusion coefficients.
+As a consequence, we find an equivalence between the FPE in an inhomogeneous medium and a deformed FPE with constant mass and constant diffusion coefficient.
+In particular, we analyze the deformed FPE that results from the $q$-algebra \cite{Nivanen-Mehaute-Wang-2003,Borges-2004}, controlled by a real and continuous dimensionless parameter $q$.
+The solutions exhibit an asymmetric spatial distribution that physically corresponds to the inhomogeneity of the medium.
+We present a generalized version of the $H$-theorem in which the total entropy is the sum of the Boltzmann entropy with an additional term associated to the inhomogeneity of the medium.
+The deformed FPE results compatible with the van Kampen's approach for inhomogeneous diffusion \cite{vanKampen-87,vanKampen-book,Landauer}, when the temperature and the mobility have the same position-dependent functional form, with the superstatistics version of the Langevin equation \cite{vanderStraeten,superstatistics} and also with the nonlinear Langevin equation \cite{vanKampen-book}.

-The work is organized as follows.
-In Section \ref{sec:preliminaries} we review the FPE construction from Langevin equation along with the nonextensive algebra.
-Section \ref{sec:FP-inhomogeneous-media} is devoted to generalize the FPE for an inhomogeneous medium (that we called deformed FPE) from its corresponding Langevin equation, by employing a generalized derivative operator determined by the mass functional and the properties of the medium.
-Here we also present a generalized version of the theorem $H$ for the FPE in a deformed position space in general.
-In Section \ref{sec:solutions} we introduce a $q$-deformed FPE associated with the $q$-algebra as well as an analytical expression for the general solution in a deformed space.
-Next, in Section \ref{sec:applications} we illustrate the formalism presented for two types of confining potential: the infinite square well and the linear potential.
-Finally, in Section \ref{sec:conclusions} some conclusions and perspectives are outlined.
+The work is structured as follows.
+In Section \ref{sec:linear-nonlinear-FPE} we review the FPE construction from Langevin equation along with diffusion in inhomogeneous media \cite{vanKampen-87,vanKampen-book} and the $q$-algebra.

+Section \ref{sec:FP-inhomogeneous-media} is devoted to generalize the FPE for an inhomogeneous medium (the deformed FPE) from its corresponding Langevin equation, by employing a generalized derivative operator determined by the position-dependent mass function and the properties of the medium.
+Given an arbitrary deformation space, we begin by defining a deformed linear derivative and its associated nonlinear dual derivative, and then we establish a link between the linearity (nonlinearity) of the equation expressed by the deformed space and the deformed linear derivative (dual nonlinear derivative) used.
+We also present a generalized version of the $H$-theorem for the FPE in a general deformed position space, and the equivalence of the deformed FPE with the nonlinear Langevin approach \cite{vanKampen-book}.